trstlabs/intento/docs/docs/using-flows/conditions.md

   responseKey: "amount.[0].amount", // Extract the withdrawn amount
   valueType: "sdk.Int", // Type of value
   msgsIndex: 1, // Index in message array to modify
-  msgKey: "amount", // Key in MsgDelegate to replace
+  msgKey: "amount.amount", // Key in MsgDelegate to replace
   icqConfig: undefined,
 };
 ```